thierrymoudiki/thierrymoudiki.github.io/_posts/2021-06-11-hyperparam-tuning-gpopt.md

  Elapsed: 0.08791041374206543
 ```

-Due to `LSBoostClassifier`'s `tolerance` hyperparameter (equal to 0.05940552 here), the learning
+Due to `LSBoostClassifier`'s `tolerance` hyperparameter, the learning
-procedure is stopped early, and only 8 iterations of the classifier are necessary
+procedure is stopped early, and only 45 iterations of the classifier are necessary
 to obtain a high accuracy.